fusion-jena/CoMerger/Restriction/caseStudy.md

 # Dataset statistics

-For this dataset, we selected three ontologies as an instance from Ontology Alignment Evaluation Initiative (OAEI).
+For this dataset, we selected three ontologies as an instance from the Ontology Alignment Evaluation Initiative (<a href="http://oaei.ontologymatching.org/2017/">OAEI</a>).
-We decided to choose them because those ontologies are rich with properties and restrictions and suit well for a case study.
-We edited the ontologies by adding some more restrictions and also altered one alignment file to align properties.
-This was done to to cause more conflicts.
+Because they are rich with properties and restrictions and suit well for a case study.
+However, we edited them in such a way to add more restrictions on the corresponding entities (available in <a href="https://github.com/fusion-jena/CoMerger/tree/master/Restriction/datasets">here</a>) by adding some more restrictions and one entry of the alignment file.

 ## Characteristics of OWL Restriction Reconciliation Test